With regional and nationwide network meetings, we come together as protagonists in artistic production.

 In online workshops, we invite experts to share their knowledge and experience and thus bring artistic producers into conversation with each other as well as other experts from different disciplines.
 The workshops are organized in the series skills & exchange.

-With our regular onboardings, we invite all interested individuals to get to know produktionsbande and participate in our network.
+With our regular onboarding offer, we invite all interested parties to get to know produktionsbande and participate in our network.
+Onboarding also serves as access to our communication tool Slack, which we use to design, organize and implement our formats and offers.

 With mentoring formats we support exchange, knowledge transfer, reflection on one's own practice as well as training and further education among colleagues.